spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-order-management-customer-account-management-feature-integration.md

 This document describes how to integrate the Marketplace Order Management + Customer Account Management feature into a Spryker project.

-## Install feature front end
+## Install feature frontend

-Follow the steps below to install the Marketplace Order Management + Customer Account Management feature front end.
+Follow the steps below to install the Marketplace Order Management + Customer Account Management feature frontend.

 ### Prerequisites